 Classroom Monitor is more flexible than other trackers when it comes to curriculum coverage.
-This Assistant Head tells us how Classroom Monitor gives teachers a ‘simple, quick, easy’ way to assess progress by any criteria.
+This Deputy Head tells us how Classroom Monitor gives teachers a ‘simple, quick, easy’ way to assess progress by any criteria.

 “The new curriculum basically means you need an assessment system to track every single objective.
 You need an extremely easy and manageable system to do so, or you run the risk of adopting a ‘best fit’ model that doesn’t work with the new curriculum.
 Classroom Monitor does just that.